-- Prices in AUD, 2023 basis for financial close in 2023.
-The Contractor's prices are fixed at this point for the execution of the project which may take several months or years depending upon the technology - New plant (no second-hand or refurbished equipment assumed) - Competitive tender process for the plant and equipment - Taxes and import / custom duties excluded - Assumes foreign exchange rates of 0.65 AUD: USD and 0.60 AUD: EUR - No contingency applied - No development premium considered.
+- Prices in AUD, July 2024 basis for financial close in July 2024.
+The Contractor's prices are fixed at this point for the execution of the project which may take several months or years depending upon the technology

+- New plant (no second-hand or refurbished equipment assumed)

+- Competitive tender process for the plant and equipment

+- Taxes and import / custom duties excluded

+- No interest during construction considered

+- Assumes foreign exchange rates of 0.65 AUD: USD and 0.60 AUD: EUR

+- Assumed fuel costs as below

+- Coal \$3/GJ

+- Gas \$15/GJ

+- Light diesel oil \$41.5/GJ

+- No contingency applied

+- No development premium considered.